Researcher Profile: Dr. Zhou at Washington University in St. Louis

 As The Clayco Foundation continues to propel RVCL research and patient-focused efforts, we want to take a second and highlight a very exciting research project spearheaded by Dr. Zhou at Washington University in St. Louis.
-Dr. Zhou is a distinguished professor in the Department of Biomedical Engineering, and has numerous publications, grants, and editorial positions to his name.
-He is a phenomenal add to our research team fighting to propel RVCL research into the next age.
+Dr. Zhou is a distinguished professor in the Department of Biomedical Engineering and has numerous publications, grants, and editorial positions to his name.
+He is a phenomenal addition to our research team fighting to propel RVCL research into the next age.

-These fly models are suitable for the advanced research of the RVCL disease throughout the fly lifecycle, and will provide a valuable toolbox for genetic screening of drug targets to combat the RVCL disease.
+These fly models are suitable for the advanced research of the RVCL disease throughout the fly lifecycle and will provide a valuable toolbox for genetic screening of drug targets to combat the RVCL disease.
 We are anxiously awaiting further results in development and looking forward to the ability to quickly screen multiple drugs that may prove beneficial to RVCL patients.

-Keep it up Dr. Zhou!
+Keep it up, Dr. Zhou!